rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 }
 ```

-Assuming that our lambda function can handle CORS protocol and is happy with the request, the response would have the necessary CORS headers starting with _access-control-allow-_ to tell the browser that the lambda is happy to receive the GET request, as in this example (see last 4 lines):
+Assuming that our lambda function can handle CORS protocol and is happy with the request, the response would have the necessary CORS headers starting with _access-control-allow-*_ to tell the browser that the lambda is happy to receive the GET request, as in this example (see 4 lines at the end for CORS):

 ```
 HTTP/1.1 200 OK